bytefish/bytefish.de/blog/timeseries_databases.md

 #### Split the Line: Writing a Tokenizer ####

 In the CSV we can see, that it is a fixed-width file and we could use the [FixedLengthTokenizer] to read the data.
-There should be no leading and trailing whitespaces for the data, which is something [TinyCsvParser] doesn't apply by default.
-But it can be easily done by wrapping the ``FixedLengthTokenizer`` and trim the whitespace for the tokens:
+There should be no leading and trailing whitespaces for the column data, which is something [TinyCsvParser] doesn't apply by default.
+But it can be easily added by wrapping the ``FixedLengthTokenizer``:

 ```csharp
 // Copyright (c) Philipp Wagner.
 All rights reserved.